-- 1. All permits issued by the District shall state the following: - a. the name of the person to whom the permit is issued; - b. the date the permit is issued; - c. the date the permit is to expire; - d. the conditions and restrictions, if any, placed on the location of the well, instantaneous rate and annual amount of withdrawal of groundwater; - e. any other conditions or restrictions the District prescribes; - f. the beneficial use for which the water will be produced, e.g., industrial, municipal, irrigation, etc.; and [Added August 12, 2014] - g. any other information the District determines reasonably useful and beneficial. - 2.
-The owner of a well that will have a maximum pumping rate that equals or exceeds 500 gpm shall, within 90 days of completing the well installation, submit: [Amended September 5, 2017] - a.
-Results from a 24-hour constant-rate aquifer pumping test that is conducted at a rate not less than 90% of the requested maximum pumping rate.
-The data will be collected by a transducer at time intervals of not greater than 30 minutes and the data will be analyzed to produce a transmissivity for the pumped aquifer. - b.
-Geophysical log(s) that include resistivity/induction, gamma-gamma, and spontaneous potential surveys. - c.
-A water quality analysis of total dissolved solids (TDS) and major ions from a sampling event that occurs within 30 days of the well installation. - d.
-Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this rule 7.7.2.
+1. All permits issued by the District shall state the following:

+- (a) the name of the person to whom the permit is issued;

+- (b) the date the permit is issued;

+- (c) the date the permit is to expire;

+(d) the conditions and restrictions, if any, placed on the location of the well, instantaneous rate and annual amount of withdrawal of groundwater;

+(e) any other conditions or restrictions the District prescribes;

+(f) the beneficial use for which the water will be produced, e.g., industrial, municipal, irrigation, etc.; and [Added August 12, 2014]

+- (g) any other information the District determines reasonably useful and beneficial. - 2.
+The owner of a well that will have a maximum pumping rate that equals or exceeds 500 gpm shall, within 90 calendar days of completing the well installation, submit: - (a) Results from a 24-hour constant-rate aquifer pumping test that is conducted at a rate not less than 90% of the requested maximum pumping rate.
+The data will be collected by a transducer at time intervals of not greater than 30 minutes and the data will be analyzed to produce a transmissivity for the pumped aquifer. - (b) Geophysical log(s) that include resistivity/induction, gamma-gamma, and spontaneous potential surveys. - (c) A water quality analysis of total dissolved solids (TDS) and major ions from a sampling event that occurs within 30 calendar days of the well installation. - (d) Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this Rule 7.7.2.